Lionel Harry Butler: Career

 In 1970 London University had set up a "Committee of Enquiry into the Governance of the University of London" chaired by Lord Murray of Newhaven with appointments by the university and also the University Grants Committee (UK).
 The "Murray Report" as it was known, covered all 34 constituent schools of the university and proposed "some kind of amalgamation" of schools for the purpose of economy in administration.
 By 1975/6 the resulting cuts had begun to threaten the quality of teaching, research, and the infrastructure.
 The incoming Conservative Government of 1979 cut another 14-15% from universities' budgets.
 This forced a reduction in staff by about 15% in 1981.
 A group of senior academics also concluded that the college could not survive alone, nor cover the academic range with reduced staff, and needed to combine with another of the smaller colleges.
 Before anything was finalised, Butler died suddenly on 26 November 1981 in London.
 Dr Roy Miller assumed authority in his capacity as Vice-Principal of RHC and later became the next principal.

 Personal life

 He was the son of the late W. H. and M. G. Butler, of Dudley, Worcestershire.
 He married, on 16 October 1949, Gwendoline Williams, an author of novels and detective stories, the only daughter of Alice (Lee) and Alfred Edward Williams, of Blackheath, London.
-They had a daughter, Lucilla Butler.
+They had a daughter.